 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated by the Government in 2014.
+The Government set out its definition of British values in the Prevent duty guidance, and these values were reiterated by the Government in 2014.
 At Spixworth Infant School these values are reinforced regularly and in the following ways:

 We value our School Council at Spixworth Infant School.
 The class representatives are democratically elected and regularly attend meetings.
 The School Council have recently contributed to the design of our school website.

 Our Governing Body is comprised of elected representatives from the staff, parents, local authority and the community; they meet termly with the Headteacher.

 We invite parents and carers for their views throughout the academic year through curriculum cafes and coffee mornings; the school operates an open door policy.
 Questionnaires are distributed to parents and carers and pupils are asked to complete an annual questionnaire.

 The Rule of Law